 “For Assignment 2, there has been a definite shift in the way feedback is given and also received.
 Compared to Assignment 1, I (and my fellow students) would read through an assignment and offer encouragement, very mindful of only providing positives as I lacked the confidence if I was completing it correctly.
 I find now though, my peers are not afraid to point out errors in my work and are happy to offer guidance on my interpretations and offer opinions on where I may be lacking.
 I know, with absolute certainty, the feedback I have received from peers has gained me extra marks.

-As outlined (and discussions linked) in Step 8, I have been fortunate to engage in many conversations with fellow students that assisted me to have a much greater understanding of the topic.
+I have been fortunate to engage in many conversations with fellow students that assisted me to have a much greater understanding of the topic.
 In relation to the feedback I have received for these final stages, I have found it has assisted me in fine tuning my assessment to ensure I have met the necessary criteria.
 I found it constructive and used them as a checklist when conducting final reviews.
 I found the feedback I received was an excellent mix of constructive and reassurance.
 With the time and effort invested, it was genuinely appreciated.

 Just as a side note – I never fully understood the piecemeal way these assignments were required to be submitted until I considered that in other units we never get the opportunity to see what other students have submitted.
 It has opened my eyes to my own style and approach to not only this unit but University as a whole.
 Without the necessary step of providing feedback to others, I would never have known.
 So thank you 😊”

 Some people found it easier to share detailed feedback face-to-face: